ythuangyt/IMDb_movie_analysis/README.md

 ## 4. What we have done
 ### Auxiliary modules:
-- `Lib_gradientdecent.py`: Contain gradient decent algorithms of ridge regression and lasso regression.
+- `Lib_gradientdecent.py`: contains gradient decent algorithms of ridge regression and lasso regression.
-- `Lib_graph.py`: Contain functions of constructing all subgraphs.
+- `Lib_graph.py`: contains functions of constructing all subgraphs.
-- `Lib_keywords.py`: Contain fuctions grouping keywords by word roots and synonym and training a word2vec model.
+- `Lib_keywords.py`: contains fuctions grouping keywords by word roots and synonym and training a word2vec model.
-- `Lib_prediction.py`: Contain functions to predict return of investment according movie network.
+- `Lib_prediction.py`: contains functions to predict return of investment according movie network.
-- `Lib_vis.py`: Contain all kinds of visualization functions.
+- `Lib_vis.py`: contains all kinds of visualization functions.

 ### Working modules:
-- `Lib_actor_network.ipynb`: Explore actor data.
+- `Lib_actor_network.ipynb`: explores actor data.
 Construct actor social network and visualized it via networkx package.
-- `Project_IMDb.py`: Python interface.
-A pipeline to run whole codes of our project from data exploration, feature preprocessing to movie network construction and prediction.
+- `Project_IMDb.py`: a Python interface.
+A pipeline to run whole codes of our project from data exploration, feature preprocessing to subgraphs construction, ML model training and prediction.
-- `Project_IMDb.jpynb`: Jupyter notebook interface to run our project.
+- `Project_IMDb.jpynb`: a Jupyter notebook interface to run our project.
+It shares almost the same codes with `Project_IMDb.py`.
+- `Testing.py`: a Python interface for those who want to predict ROI of a new moive using pre-trained model.

 ## 5. Contributions of group members
 **Sheng ZhaoXia:**